-How VPN can help bypass ISP throttling
+How will a VPN can help bypass ISP throttling

 Using a VPN service connects your computer (including mobile devices) to a VPN provider’s servers using an encrypted tunnel.
 Because all data passing through this tunnel is protected by strong encryption, your ISP cannot know what users are doing on the internet, and therefore cannot prioritize or discriminate against specific services.